andrew/ultimate-awesome/README.md

 - [awesome-project-ideas](https://github.com/GoldenIdeas/awesome-project-ideas) - A Collection of Really Good App Ideas For Web Developers.
 - [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.
 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.
-- [awesome-operations-analytics](https://github.com/kevinkevin556/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
 - [awesome_transformer](https://github.com/lucasjinreal/awesome_transformer) - A curated list of transformer learning materials, shared blogs, technical reviews.
 - [awesome-edd](https://github.com/lukecav/awesome-edd) - Plugins and code snippets for Easy Digital Downloads.